A family laugh at a professional photo shoot

 There is no such thing as a perfect family, a perfect baby, or a perfect session.
 There are only real moments – sleepy cuddles, tiny hands, proud smiles, shy glances, laughter, closeness, and love.
 A good session captures those things, not perfection.

-If you’re comfortable with the emotional side but want to know the practical details – session length, what to bring, how booking works – you can find those answers on the full FAQ page.
+If you are comfortable with the emotional side but want the practical detail, session length, what to bring, how booking works, the full FAQ page has those answers.